doyousketch2/theTemplate/README.md

 Here is a decent playlist that breaks down the steps involved.
 Make your own game - by goature
 https://www.youtube.com/playlist?list=PL924F20B05A624D91
+I got the simple gamestate-management from his vid 14.

 This one is annoying for the reason I gave above.
 https://www.youtube.com/watch?v=iMacxZQMPXs

-The cheat-sheet is easier than listening to him rattle on.
+The cheat-sheet is decent tho, easier than listening to him rattle on.
 http://www.newthinktank.com/2015/06/learn-lua-one-video

 I've watched a ton of Lua vids, and that might be the best way,